furkanahmetk/shroud-protocol/README.md

 - **Smart Contracts (`contracts/`)**: Written in Rust using the Odra framework.
 Handles deposits, manages the Merkle Tree state, and verifies ZK proofs to authorize withdrawals.
 - **Circuits (`circuits/`)**: Written in Circom.
 Defines the constraints for the ZK proof, ensuring that the user knows the secret corresponding to a valid leaf in the Merkle Tree.
-- **Frontend (`frontend/`)**: A Next.js web application that manages the user's wallet connection, generates secrets, computes ZK proofs in the browser using `snarkjs`, and submits transactions.
+- **Frontend (`frontend/`)**: A Next.js web application featuring a **Premium Dark Theme** with a "Cosmic" aesthetic.
+It manages the user's wallet connection, generates secrets, computes ZK proofs in the browser using `snarkjs`, and submits transactions.
 - **CLI (`cli/`)**: A TypeScript-based command-line tool for automated interactions and testing.

 ## 📂 Project Structure